Sparronator9999/RefreshRateTuner/README.md

 ### What versions of Windows will this run on?

-Any version of Windows that can run .NET Framework 4.8 (Windows 7 SP1 and later), both 32-bit and 64-bit.
-ARM should work as well, but I haven't tested it (due to lack of ARM-powered laptop).
+In theory, any version of Windows that can run any .NET version supported by this project (either .NET Framework 3.5 or 4.8, or .NET 8), i.e. Windows XP SP2 or later (since it is .NET Framework 3.5's minimum supported Windows version). x86, x64, and ARM architectures should all work (where supported by the OS/.NET version).

 ### What versions of Windows do you support?

 Windows 10 and 11, both 64-bit.
+The .NET Framework 4.8 or .NET 8 variants are recommended on these OSes.

 Please don't daily drive Windows 7, XP, etc. in 2025.

-### .NET (Core) 5/6/8/<insert latest .NET version>!

-Soon™.

 ## Compiling